J3698/j3698.github.io/_posts/2021-09-04-results-training-real-time-style-transfer.markdown

 ## The Training Pipeline

 Now for the training pipeline.
-I'm going to completely skip over explaining <a href="https://github.com/J3698/AdaIN-reimplementation/blob/post-two/main.py"><span class="code">main.py</span></a>, <a href="https://github.com/J3698/AdaIN-reimplementation/blob/post-two/validate.py"><span class="code">validate.py</span></a>, and swathes of <a href="https://github.com/J3698/AdaIN-reimplementation/blob/post-two/train.py"><span class="code">train.py</span></a> as well.
+I'm going to completely skip over explaining <a href="https://github.com/J3698/AdaIN-reimplementation/blob/post-two/main.py"><span class="code">main.py</span></a>, <a href="https://github.com/J3698/AdaIN-reimplementation/blob/post-two/validate.py"><span class="code">validate.py</span></a>, and swaths of <a href="https://github.com/J3698/AdaIN-reimplementation/blob/post-two/train.py"><span class="code">train.py</span></a> as well.
 Most of main is dealing with argument parsing, and much of validate is already covered in what I'll cover in train.
 Also, a bunch of train is not specific to style transfer.

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Ftraining%2Ftrain.py%23L43-L70&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>